openSUSE/dolly/README.md

 output will printed to stdout.
 This is not mandatory on the commande line, if not specified this will use the same value as the one set in **-I** option.

+**-D** DIR,DIR2 : Directories to copy to clients

+**-X** DIR,DIR2 : Directories to exclude (not copy to clients)

+**-P** PASSWORD : password to connect to server, if the password it not the same the client and the server will exit.

-**-H** HOSTLIST: A comma seperated hostlist, where then the first host of the list is used as firstclient and the last host as lastclient, like in the configuration file.
+**-H** HOSTLIST: A comma seperated hostlist, where then the first host of the list is used as firstclient and the last host as lastclient.

 Following other options are: